Lenders Mortgage Insurance [2020 Complete Guide]

 For many people, it’s really challenging to save the full 20% deposit to avoid paying LMI – especially when you’re buying your first home.

-The good news is, if you have less than a 20% deposit, there are still ways you can save money by reducing your LMI premium.
+The good news is, there are still ways you can save money by reducing your LMI premium.

-The two big ways I reduce LMI are:
+The three big ways I reduce LMI are:

 #1.
 Find an LMI sweet spot (this is the main one):